6.2 Transfers, Gait Belts, and Wheelchair Safety

 |---|---|---|

 A gait belt gives the aide a secure place to hold while steadying and guiding the resident.
-It should be placed around the waist over clothing and snug enough that it will not ride up.
-You should be able to place fingers under it, but it should not be loose.
-Do not place it over bare skin, a fresh incision, feeding tube, ostomy, painful ribs, breast tissue, open area, or medical device.
+Place it around the waist over clothing, snug enough that it will not ride up -- you should be able to slide a flat hand under it but not more.
+Never place it over bare skin, a fresh incision, a feeding tube or ostomy, painful ribs, breast tissue, an open area, or a medical device.
 If the belt cannot be used safely, ask the nurse what method or equipment is required.

-The gait belt does not make a one-person transfer safe for every resident.
-It is not used to lift a resident's full weight.
-If the resident cannot bear weight, cannot follow directions, buckles at the knees, or needs a mechanical lift, the aide follows the care plan and gets trained help.
-Trying to catch or hold a falling resident alone can injure both people.
+The belt does not make a one-person transfer safe for every resident, and it is not used to lift full body weight.
+If the resident cannot bear weight, cannot follow directions, buckles at the knees, or is care-planned for a mechanical lift, get trained help.
+Trying to catch or hold a falling resident alone can injure both people and is a leading cause of CNA back injury.

-Good body mechanics protect the aide and resident.
-Stand with feet apart, knees slightly bent, back straight, and body close to the resident.
-Face the direction of movement.
-Avoid twisting at the waist.
-Count clearly so the resident knows when to move.
-Use simple cues, such as lean forward, push from the mattress, stand tall, and reach back for the armrest.
+Good body mechanics protect both people: feet shoulder-width apart, knees bent, back straight, body close to the resident, and face the direction of movement.
+Avoid twisting at the waist -- pivot the whole body or use the feet.
+Lift with the legs, not the back.
+Count clearly so the resident knows when to move, and use simple cues such as "lean forward," "push from the bed," "stand tall," "reach back for the armrest."

+To seat the resident, guide them back until they feel the chair against the backs of their legs, have them reach for the armrests if able, keep a firm grasp on the gait belt, bend your knees, and control the descent.
+A resident who drops suddenly may be fatigued, hypotensive, or beyond that transfer level -- report it.
 If a resident begins to fall, do not try to hold them upright by force.
-Widen your base, support with the gait belt if present, protect the head as much as possible, and ease the resident to the floor while calling for help according to facility policy.
-Stay with the resident and do not move them after a fall unless there is immediate danger.
-The nurse assesses the resident.
+Widen your base, support with the belt, protect the head, and ease them to the floor while calling for help.
+Stay with the resident and do not move them after a fall unless there is immediate danger; the nurse assesses first.

 Stop Signals During Transfers

-Stop and get help for dizziness, knee buckling, sudden pain, new weakness, shortness of breath, confusion, agitation, refusal, equipment malfunction, missing footwear, unlocked brakes that cannot lock, wet floor, or any mismatch between the resident's condition and the care plan.
+Stop and get help for dizziness, knee buckling, sudden pain, new weakness, shortness of breath, confusion, agitation, refusal, equipment malfunction, missing footwear, brakes that will not lock, a wet floor, or any mismatch between the resident's condition and the care plan.
 A safe aide pauses early.

-A resident's care plan says one-person assist with gait belt for bed-to-wheelchair transfers.
-Today, when the aide helps him sit at the edge of the bed, he says he feels dizzy and begins to sweat.
+A resident's care plan says one-person assist with a gait belt for bed-to-wheelchair transfers.
+Today, when the aide helps him dangle at the edge of the bed, he says he feels dizzy and begins to sweat.
 What should the aide do?

 An aide is preparing to transfer a resident from bed to wheelchair.
 The wheelchair is next to the bed, but the footrests are still in front and the brakes are unlocked.
 What is the best next action?